Al-Adid: Shawar's second vizierate

 This de facto submission to the Crusaders displeased many at the Fatimid court, including Shawar's own son, al-Kamil Shuja, who secretly contacted Nur al-Din for assistance.
-The Syrians were pre-empted, however, by Amalric, who in October 1168 set out with the intention to conquer Egypt; even before setting out on their campaign, the Crusader leaders divided the country among themselves.
+The Syrians were pre-empted, however, by Amalric, who in October 1168 set out to conquer Egypt; even before launching their campaign, the Crusader leaders divided the country among themselves.
 As the Crusaders entered Egypt and massacred the inhabitants of Bilbays on 5 November 1168, al-Kamil Shuja persuaded al-Adid to call upon Nur al-Din for assistance.
 Shawar vehemently opposed this, warning the young caliph of the dire consequences for himself if the Syrians should prevail.
-Al-Adid nevertheless is reported to have sent a plea for aid in secret, although this may be an invention by later chroniclers eager to justify Saladin's rise to power.
+Nevertheless, the horrifying news of the massacre at Bilbays rallied opposition to the Crusader advance, and al-Adid is reported to have sent a plea for aid in secret, although this may be an invention by later chroniclers eager to justify Saladin's rise to power.
 In the meantime, the Crusaders arrived before the gates of Cairo, and began a siege of the city.
-Shawar had to evacuate the unwalled sister city of Fustat, which suffered extensive damage by fires during this time—the sources attribute it to a deliberate destruction by Shawar, but this is likely much exaggerated.
-The siege lasted until 2 January 1169, when the Crusaders departed on the approach of the Syrian troops; and on 8 January, Shirkuh and his 6,000 men arrived before Cairo.
+Shawar had to evacuate the unwalled sister city of Fustat.
+The sources claim that Shawar, apparently in panic, had the city torched to the ground, but this may be a later invention, and the extent of the destruction was likely much exaggerated.
+The siege lasted until 2 January 1169, when the Crusaders departed on the approach of the Syrian troops; on 8 January, Shirkuh and his 6,000 men arrived before Cairo.

 After a few days of uneasy coexistence, Shawar was seized by Shirkuh's men on 18 January 1169, during a visit to the Syrian camp.
-After al-Adid gave his consent, he was killed on the same day.
+Al-Adid is reported to have urged, or at least consented to, the execution of his vizier, which took place on the same day.
 Two days later, Shirkuh was appointed vizier, with the title of al-Malik al-Mansur (lit. 'the Victorious King').
 Shirkuh's sudden rise alarmed the Crusaders, and displeased Nur al-Din, who mistrusted his subordinate's intentions; the Syrian ruler even wrote to al-Adid, asking him to send the Syrian troops—and their commander—home.
 Al-Adid did not reply, and was apparently satisfied with his new minister, as Shirkuh appeared to respect the Fatimid institutions, leaving the regime's officials in their place.